 Type of Secretions

-A change in secretions can be an indicator of a chest infection.
-It is important to keep an eye on what is NORMAL for the individual.
+Secretions can be an indicator that the child may have a chest infection.
+It is important to keep an eye on what is NORMAL for the child.

 If you notice any changes in their secretions e.g: